Exclusive Report for CAIA Members

 - Operational Due Diligence: Some Good News for Emerging Managers by Keith Black, PhD, CFA, CAIA, FDP and Mark S. Rzepczynski, PhD, Founding Partner and CEO, AMPHI Research and Trading

-- Operational Plus Commercial Due Diligence: Strengthen the Shield Against Fraud (AIAR)
+- Operational Plus Commercial Due Diligence: Strengthen the Shield Against Fraud (PDF, AIAR)

 - Due Diligence: Applications and Practice: Panel Discussion